WhiteMatrixTech/ChainIDE-Dfinity-Plugin/README.md

-# 🚀 Welcome to your new awesome project!
+# 🚀 Dfinity IDE

-This project has been created using **webpack scaffold**, you can now run
+This project has been creating dfnity system with the plugin format , you can now run

 ```
 npm run compile